-Quotations are often introduced with terms like He said, She whispered, and They shouted.
-Such an introduction can be followed by a comma or a colon to separate it from the quotation.
+Quotations are often introduced with terms like "He said," "She whispered," and "They shouted" (the verbs in these introductions are called verbs of attribution).
+Such an introduction can be followed by nothing, a comma, or a colon to separate it from the quotation.

-There is a lot of leniency on this, especially in creative writing, and writers should choose the punctuation that gives them their desired flow of text.
+There is a lot of leniency on which punctuation to use before a quotation, especially in creative writing, and writers should choose the punctuation that gives them their desired flow of text.

-- The minister shouted: "Do not worry.
-The next time I stand up here, I will have answers to these questions."
+- The minister always said the same thing: "The next time I stand up here, I will have answers to these questions."

 Do Not Use Quotation Marks for Reported SpeechOnly use quotation marks to record the actual words previously said or written.
 For example:

-- Johnny said, "I am a good boy."
-(I am a good boy are the words Johnny actually said.)
+- Johnny said: "I am a good boy." ("I am a good boy" are the words Johnny actually said.)

 - Johnny said that "he was a good boy."
 (This is not a quotation.
-We know Johnny said I am a good boy.
+We know Johnny said "I am a good boy."
 This is an example of reported speech.
 We are reporting what he meant as opposed to quoting exactly what he said.
-With reported speech, there is no punctuation after the introduction (which is often followed with that), and there should be no quotation marks.)
+With reported speech, there is no punctuation after the introduction (which often ends "that"), and there should be no quotation marks.)